 Nowhere in the Bible will you see the size that the church should be.
 Shy away from discussions that seek to compare church size or tell you what size you should try to attain.
-Simply be the expression of Jesus God has called you to be in the community in which you serve.
-Focus more on being faithful to your unique calling and gifting to your unique context and let everyone else waste their time discussing the proper size that a church should be.
+Simply be the expression of Jesus God has called you to be in the community you serve.
+Focus more on being faithful to your unique calling and gifting to your unique context, and let everyone else waste their time discussing the proper size that a church should be.

 Which style is right for you and your church?
 Is one better than the other?

-One of the best things I did when I planted theCross in 2011 was I gave my core group a survey asking them about the future church we were going to start.
+One of the best things I did when I planted theCross in 2011 was I gave my core group a survey asking them about the future church we would start.
 I asked them to tell me what style of church they would prefer.
 But then I flipped the questions and asked them what style would be best to reach our target of young, unchurched families.
 Many times, the answers were different.
 Looking back, having them process this was very helpful in creating buy-in for creating a style of church that was likely outside of their comfort zone.

-Processing through these two questions will create many different answers as to what style of church is best.
+Processing these two questions will create many different answers as to what style of church is best.